StrataReportsStrataReportsStrataReports

 Rental RestrictionIMPORTANT

-As of July 3, 2025, short-term rentals (less than 30 days) are strictly prohibited, with fines up to $1,000 per day and possible legal action for violations.
-There are no restrictions on the number or percentage of units that can be rented, no minimum lease duration beyond the short-term ban, no council approval required to rent, and no age restrictions for occupants.
-Landlords must provide tenants with current bylaws/rules and submit a signed Form K within two weeks of renting.
-The strata may terminate tenancies for repeated, significant bylaw violations.
-Previous requirements for council approval and hardship exemptions (from April 2022) are no longer in effect.
+As of July 2026, short-term rentals under 30 days are prohibited, with fines up to $1,000/day and possible legal action.
+There are no caps on the number of rentals, no minimum lease beyond the short-term ban, and no council approval required.
+Landlords must give tenants the current bylaws and file a signed Form K within two weeks.
+Earlier approval and hardship-exemption rules (from 2023) no longer apply.

 Pet Restriction

-Residents may keep one cat or one dog, or a reasonable number of small pets (such as fish, caged mammals, or birds).
-Dogs are not allowed in the courtyard, and pets are also prohibited in the exercise and screening rooms.
-Reptiles are not permitted.
-Pets must be leashed or secured on common property, and owners are responsible for cleaning up after them and ensuring they do not disturb others.
-The strata council can introduce new pet rules and may require removal of a pet with 30 days' notice for bylaw violations or nuisance.
+Residents may keep one cat or one dog, or a reasonable number of small caged pets (fish, small mammals, or birds); reptiles are not allowed.
+Dogs are barred from the courtyard, and pets are prohibited in the exercise and screening rooms.
+Animals must be leashed or secured on common property, and owners must clean up and prevent disturbances.
+The council may add pet rules or require removal on 30 days' notice.

 Smoking Restriction

-Smoking of any substance (including tobacco and marijuana) is strictly prohibited in all strata lots, common property, balconies, patios, and within six metres of doors, windows, or air intakes.
-Exceptions may be made only for residents with a demonstrated need under the Human Rights Code, with written council approval.
-Violations result in a $100 fine per occurrence after a warning.
-Smoking is also banned in all fitness areas.
-These restrictions are standard and do not present significant financial or legal concerns for most investors.
+Smoking of any substance is prohibited in all units, common property, balconies, patios, and within six metres of doors, windows, or air intakes, and in all fitness areas.
+Exceptions require written council approval under a demonstrated Human Rights Code need.
+Violations draw a $100 fine per occurrence after a warning.

 Barbecue Guidelines

-Barbecues are allowed on balconies, decks, or patios but must be propane or electric only; natural gas, charcoal, and hydrocarbon starters are not permitted.
-Only small, self-contained barbecues are allowed, and all use must comply with council rules.
-No significant financial or legal issues noted.
+Barbecues are allowed on balconies, decks, or patios but must be propane or electric only—natural gas, charcoal, and hydrocarbon starters are banned.
+Only small, self-contained units are permitted, and all use must follow council rules.

 Move In/out Fees & Procedures

-Moves must be scheduled with building management and the concierge at least 48 hours in advance, and are permitted only from 8:00 a.m. to 8:00 p.m. daily.
+Moves must be booked with management and the concierge at least 48 hours ahead and are allowed only 8:00 a.m. to 8:00 p.m.
 There is a $100 move-in fee and a $200 refundable deposit for tenancies of three months or longer.
-Elevator bookings and use of protection pads are mandatory, and moves must follow designated routes (with some exceptions for townhouse and heritage suites).
-Any damage to common property or items left in common areas will result in additional charges to the owner.
+Elevator booking and protection pads are mandatory, and moves must follow designated routes.
+Damage or items left in common areas incur additional charges.

 Report Sources